Flu & Pneumococcal Immunisation

 Flu clinics for the over 65’s are now available to book.
 They are being held daily from 11am - 1pm starting on Monday 14th September.
 We have a limited number of vaccines available so please book your appointment early as we are expecting an increase in demand.
-Log on to My Health Onlinehttps://www.bronygarnsurgery.com/my-health-online-sign-up-mhol or contact the surgery.
+Log in to My Health Online

 We will keep you updated as soon as our other groups of vaccines are available.
 Our under 65’s group are scheduled for October and our Child aged 2-3 year olds are expected in September.

 When you arrive at ‘Flu Clinic’ everything will be clearly signposted and socially distanced with staff available on hand to direct you through our one way system.
 Please wear a face covering to your appointment.

 In 2020-20201 the NHS flu vaccination programme includes:

 - Children aged two and three years old on 31 August 2020

 - If you received a shielding letter or live with someone who did